Biomimetic Fabrication

 PROPOLIS

 Propolis, or bee glue, is a resinous mixture that honey bees produce by mixing saliva and beeswax with exudate gathered from tree buds, sap flows, or other botanical sources.
 The chemical composition and nature of propolis depend on environmental conditions and harvested resources.
-Honey bees are opportunists, gathering what they need from available sources, and detailed analyses show that the chemical composition of propolis varies considerably from region to region, along with the vegetation.
-Bees seal the beehive with propolis to protect the colony from the elements, such as rain and cold winter drafts.

 3D PRINTING